 The use of ANOVA in data analysis requires a null hypothesis and an alternative hypothesis.
 The null hypothesis takes the positive (true) statement and that is: the means of the various parameters are the same meaning there are no significant differences in the use of PPEs, mercury application and multiple injuries at both the formal and informal small scale mines at the Talensi district.
 The alternative hypothesis also takes the negative (false) statement and that is: the means of the various parameters are not the same meaning there are significant differences in the use of PPEs, mercury application and multiple injuries at both the formal and informal small scale mines at the Talensi district.
-The application and multiple injuries at both the formal and informal small scale mines at the Talensi district.
+The alternative hypothesis also takes the negative (false) statement and that is: the means of the various parameters are not the same meaning there are significant differences in the use of PPEs, mercury application and multiple injuries at both the formal and informal small scale mines at the Talensi district.
 The decision to accept or reject the null hypothesis depends on the p-value and the F-value.
 A p-value more than 0.05 and F-value equal to or almost 1 implies that, the null hypothesis should be accepted.
 If the p-value is less than 0.05 and the F-value is very large, then the null hypothesis should be rejected.

 The results obtained after analysing the data on Table 1 is as represented on Table 2.
-From Table 2, it can be observed that the p-value (0.47) is more than 0.05, the F-value (0.97) is almost equal to 1 and the F-critical is greater than the calculated F-value.
+From Table 2, it can be observed that the p-value (0.48) is more than 0.05, the F-value (0.98) is almost equal to 1 and the F-critical is greater than the calculated F-value.
 These imply that, the null hypothesis should be accepted.
 Accepting the null hypothesis means that, the means of the various parameters are the same, meaning there are no significant differences in the use of PPEs, mercury application and multiple injuries at both the formal and informal small scale mines at the Talensi district.